csinva/hierarchical-dnn-interpretations/README.md

 - see the [reproduce_figs](reproduce_figs) folder for notebooks with examples of using ACD to reproduce figures in the paper
   - try your own examples on these models with simple alterations to the notebooks
 - for additional details, see the [acd](acd) folder which contains a bulk of the code for getting importance scores and aggregating them
+    - the [dsets](dsets) folder contains small data/models/dataloaders for using different data sets
     - more documentation is provided in readmes of subfolders and inline comments
 - allows for different types of interpretations by changing hyperparameters (explained in examples)
 - tested with python3 and pytorch 1.0 with/without gpu (although cpu doesn't work very well for vision models)